The role of family education in protecting children from drug harm

 Abstract

+Family education plays a vital role in protecting children from drug-related harm.
+It helps shape values, guide behaviour, and reduce the risk of substance abuse.
 The study aimed to explore the role of family education in protecting children from the dangers of drug use.
 It employed a descriptive research approach and included a sample of 30 male and female students from Al Ain University.
 Data was collected using a questionnaire comprising nine items.
 The findings revealed that the overall mean score for the role of family education in safeguarding children from drug-related harm was 3.58, indicating a moderate level.
 Additionally, the study found that the overall mean score for proposed measures to enhance the role of family education in this context was 4.05, reflecting a high level of agreement.
 Moreover, the results indicated no significant differences in perceptions of the role of family education based on gender.
+The study recommends support family education programmes that improve parental awareness of drug risks and effective parenting practices.
+It also highlights the importance of promoting open communication between parents and children to build trust and reduce weakness to substance abuse.
+In addition, the study highlights the need for collaboration between families, schools, and community organisations to provide preventive leadership and early intervention plans.
+Finally, it calls for the progress of awareness campaigns targeting families to reinforce protective social and moral values among children.

 Downloads